madhubantimukherjee/madhubantimukherjee.github.io/content/news/2023-phd-offer/index.md

 Molecular Dynamics).

 **Practical aspects.** The position is available starting January 2024 and lasts for 36 months.
-The PhD student will work under the supervision of Benoit Coasne/Simon Gravelle (LIPhy, Grenoble) and Yann Magnin (CSTJF, Pau).
+The PhD student will work under the supervision of Benoit Coasne/Madhubanti Mukherjee (LIPhy, Grenoble) and Yann Magnin (CSTJF, Pau).
 He/she will be located at LIPhy in Grenoble, France but several short stays in CSTJF in Pau, France will be planned.
 Applicants should provide a CV, a letter of motivation and the names and email addresses of 2 or 3 references to:

 - Yann Magnin (yann.magnin at totalenergies.com)
 - Benoit Coasne (benoit.coasne at univ-grenoble-alpes.fr)
-- Simon Gravelle (simon.gravelle at univ-grenoble-alpes.fr)
+- Madhubanti Mukherjee (simon.gravelle at univ-grenoble-alpes.fr)

 More information:
 - https://benoitcoasne.github.io/ (Coasne’s research group website)